petcap/AMQPTester/README.md

 $ java Server channels
 ```

-This code is work in progress, expect things to break
+This is academic code, expect things to break.
+The code is not very well optimized, as a lot of buffers are copied back and forth a lot.
+This makes the code slower than other Java implementations of AMQP.